 Everyone has to start somewhere.
 When a team is transitioning to an

 Moving to any new way of working is a learning curve.
 You’ve got to help the team adopt new ways of working.

 You can manage the workload of a transitioning team by, for example, running sprints by discipline.
 So your testing becomes a sprint.
 It’s not pure

 However, long-term, all this structure and approach does to sprints is extend the delivery timescales.

-This is an organisational level team model and so it would work effectively in companies used to doing things in an agile way.
+This is an organizational level team model and so it would work effectively in companies used to doing things in an

 Agile Project Management Challenge #1: It doesn’t feel right